Clarity logoClarity logoClarity

 A Health Savings Account offers tax-deductible contributions, tax-free growth, and tax-free withdrawals for medical expenses.

-A Health Savings Account is the most tax-advantaged account in America; and most people either don't know it exists or think it's just a medical spending account.
+A Health Savings Account is the most tax-advantaged account in America, and most people either don't know it exists or think it's just a medical spending account.
 It's not.
-An HSA is a triple-tax-advantaged investment vehicle that, used strategically, can become a stealth retirement account more powerful than a Roth IRA.
+An HSA is a triple-tax-advantaged investment vehicle that, used strategically, can become a retirement account that can be more tax-efficient than a Roth IRA in some cases.
 If you have access to one and you're not using it, you're leaving one of the biggest tax breaks in the tax code on the table.

 A Health Savings Account (HSA) is a tax-advantaged account available to people enrolled in high-deductible health plans (HDHPs).
 It is the only account in the US tax code that offers a triple tax advantage: tax-deductible contributions, tax-free investment growth, and tax-free withdrawals for qualified medical expenses.
 After age 65, it can also be used like a Traditional IRA for any purpose.